Dreambound

 Graduate School Preparation

-• Social Services: Work in roles that support individuals and families, such as case management or program coordination.
+• Social Services: Case management or program coordination.

-• Sales: Leverage psychological insights to enhance sales techniques and improve customer interactions.
+• Marketing and Sales: Leverage psychological insights to understand consumer behavior.

-• Customer Service: Utilize communication skills and problem-solving abilities to provide support and resolve issues for clients and customers.
+• Customer Service: Use your communication skills to support and resolve client issues.

-• Mental Health: Work in roles such as case manager or mental health technician, supporting individuals with psychological needs.
+• Mental Health: Positions such as case managers or mental health technicians.

 Frequently Asked Questions